Four taken into custody after lengthy police pursuit through Baton Rouge

 Click here to see video of the suspects being taken into custody

 The chase started somewhere near Airline Highway and Siegen on a service road and ended around 6:30 p.m. at an apartment complex on Sherwood Common Boulevard.
-Police said four people were taken into custody.
+Police said four people, one adult and three juveniles, were apprehended.